2011 World Artistic Gymnastics Championships: Individual all-around

 The final was held on October 13.
 None of the medalists from the previous year were able to compete to defend their title as the gold and bronze medalists—Aliya Mustafina and Rebecca Bross, respectively—were both unable to compete at worlds due to knee injuries, and silver medalist Jiang Yuyuan did not qualify high enough over her teammates.
 A number of gymnasts ranked high enough to make the all-around final, but did not qualify due to the two-per-country rule.
-All the gymnasts from the USA that competed in the preliminary round ranked in the top 24.
+All the gymnasts from the US that competed in the preliminary round ranked in the top 24.
 The gymnasts affected were Gabby Douglas (5th), Sabrina Vega (9th), and McKayla Maroney (12th) of the United States.
 Also affected were Tan Sixin (15th) and Jiang Yuyuan (20th) of China, Yuko Shintake (21st) and Yu Minobe (23rd) of Japan, and Anna Dementyeva (31st) of Russia.
 The last gymnast to qualify was Carlotta Ferlito, who ranked 32nd in the preliminary competition.